StevenRice99/COMP-4770/readme.md

 ## A2 General Details

 - In my library, the equivalent features of Dr. Goodwin's StateMachine class has been built into the Agent class to merge the two but behaves essentially identically.
-  - This can be found in "Packages > Easy AI > Agent.cs".
+  - This can be found in "Packages > Easy AI > Runtime > Agent.cs".
 - In my library, the equivalent features of Dr. Goodwin's StateManager class has been built into the AgentManager class to merge the two but behaves essentially identically.
-  - This can be found in "Packages > Easy AI > AgentManager.cs".
+  - This can be found in "Packages > Easy AI > Runtime > AgentManager.cs".
 - The optional task of creating a camera that follows the oldest microbe and can zoom in and out has been completed.
+- The main difference between mine and Dr. Goodwin's library is how events are passed between agents.
+The AIEvent class located at "Packages > Easy AI > Runtime > AIEvent.cs" is a wrapper class for sending events with relevant data to other agents.
+It works by having a unique integer ID field which for this assignment is from an enumeration in the MicrobeManager class which is located at "Assets > Scripts > A2 > Managers > MicrobeManager.cs" that allows a receiving agent to identify what the message type is, the agent which sent the message, as well as an optional data object.
+All this allows for easily and efficiently passing data between agents which in the case of this assignment are the microbes.

 ## A2 Microbes